 It will be quite clear when making a right turn is not permitted.
 This may be indicated with a red arrow signal light pointing to the right.

 In other situations, a “NO TURN ON RED” sign will be displayed.
-When one of these signs or a red right-facing arrow are present, you must not turn right until the signal light has turned green.
+When one of these signs or a red right-facing arrow is present, you must not turn right until the signal light has turned green.